reinierdevalk/abtab/README.md

 Alternatively, you can just use `python` (and not `python3`) in your commands.

 ### 2. Installing and updating
+:warning: **Note** Keep track of the installation path during installation, as you may need it in Step 3.

 #### macOS
 To install or update Python, run